CITY COUNCIL STUDY SESSION - FEBRUARY 24TH

 -

 The City of Los Altos has hired Watry Design and MIG Inc. to lead the community engagement, solicit feedback from the community, and develop concepts for a new downtown park.
-City staff and the consultant team will attend various events through- out the summer to hear from community members like you.

 -